TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks: Related Work

 \subsection{Training Deep SNNs}

-Early methods to train SNNs relied on ANN-to-SNN conversion~\cite{annsnnconversion, annsnnconversion_panda}.
-However, this approach often struggled to match ANN performance on complex sequential tasks~\cite{deng2020rethinking}, particularly with event data.
-A key obstacle in training deep SNNs is the non-differentiable nature of spike activations~\cite{atan}, which prevents the direct application of gradient-based optimization techniques, leading to subpar performance.
+Early methods to train SNNs relied on ANN-to-SNN conversion~\citep{annsnnconversion, annsnnconversion_panda}.
+However, this approach often struggled to match ANN performance on complex sequential tasks~\citep{deng2020rethinking}, particularly with event data.
+To overcome the challenges associated with ANN-to-SNN conversion, \cite{streamingrollouts} focus on converting existing neural network architectures into spiking neural networks using streaming rollouts \citep{fischer2018streaming}.
+By temporally unfolding the recurrent structures in the spiking domain the DenseNet skip connections essentially have a single step delay, much like vRNNs.

-To overcome this, approximate surrogate gradients \cite{atan, neftci2019surrogate} have been proposed, that replace non-differentiable spike activations with smooth gradient approximations, enabling the use of BPTT \cite{bptt} to train deep SNNs.
-However, this approach introduces other challenges like vanishing gradients, especially with long sequences and sparse event data \cite{annsnnconversion}, and reduce accuracy compared to ANNs (due to approximate gradients).
-To address these challenges, previous work has investigated two main avenues: adaptive LIF neurons with learnable thresholds and leaks \cite{adaptivespikenet}, and traditional skip connections (without delays) in SNNs \cite{benmeziane2023skipconnectionsspikingneural}.
-While adaptive LIF neurons allow for dynamic adjustment and better capture of spatio-temporal patterns, and skip connections can improve accuracy and efficiency, neither approach fully addresses the challenges of representing and capturing complex temporal patterns.
+A key obstacle in training deep SNNs is the non-differentiable nature of spike activations~\citep{atan}, which prevents the direct application of gradient-based optimization techniques, leading to subpar performance.
+To overcome this, approximate surrogate gradients \citep{atan, neftci2019surrogate, Wu2017SpatioTemporalBF} have been proposed, that replace non-differentiable spike activations with smooth gradient approximations, enabling the use of BPTT~\citep{bptt} to train deep SNNs.
+However, this approach introduces other challenges like vanishing gradients, especially with long sequences and sparse event data~\citep{hagenaars2021self, neftci2019surrogate}, and reduce accuracy compared to ANNs (due to approximate gradients).
+To address these challenges, previous work has investigated two main avenues: adaptive LIF neurons with learnable thresholds and leaks~\citep{fang2021incorporatinglearnablemembranetime, adaptivespikenet, wang2023bioinspired}, and skip connections in SNNs~\citep{benmeziane2023skipconnectionsspikingneural}.
+While adaptive LIF neurons allow for dynamic adjustment and better capture of spatio-temporal patterns, skip connections can improve accuracy and efficiency, However, neither approach fully addresses the challenges of representing and capturing complex temporal patterns.
 To achieve this, we propose {\em \sys}, incorporating explicit temporal delays into the network architecture with forward and backward skip connections.